Exams and Results

 A: If you are looking to book a holiday and you have a student in Year 11 or

-Year 13, please ensure holidays are booked after the 30th June 2019.
+Year 13, please ensure holidays are booked after their last exam.

 If your child is taking a BTEC, iMedia or Cambridge Technical exam they must check with